tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_bodies/settings.rst

 =========================

-Creating a set of celstial bodies is done by creating a list of settings for all bodies, after which these settings are parsed to create a set of Body objects, which are stored in a SystemOfBodies object.
+Creating a set of celestial bodies is done by creating a list of settings for all bodies, after which these settings are parsed to create a set of ``body`` objects.
 In creating this system of bodies, all interdependencies between them are automatically processed.
 The typical first step, when defining celestial bodies, is to retrieve their 'default' settings as follows:

     .. tabs::